How to build a cohort analysis

 Virtually applicable to any business, cohort analysis achieved its well-deserved fame during the internet era as a tool to examine users' behavior and its impact on monetization strategies.

-Especially valuable in the SaaS space, cohort analysis is a powerful tool to show how a product can retain its users and generate recurring revenues.
+Cohort analysis is especially valuable in the SaaS space is a powerful tool to show how a product can retain its users and generate recurring revenues.

-In this short guide, we'll walk you through everything you need to build a cohort analysis and use it every week to monitor user retention.
+In this short guide, we'll walk you through everything you need to build a cohort analysis in Rows and use it every week to monitor user retention.

 Here’s a sneak peek of what you will get: